adlarge/fixtures-documentation-bundle/README.md

     php bin/console assets:install --symlink

-## Example
+## Examples

+### Adding fixtures manually

 To add fixtures to your documentation you have to get the manager in your fixtures file :

-### Adding fixtures manually
+//TODO UPDATE THIS PART

 ```php
 class AppFixtures extends Fixture